ashishna/weatherapp/README.md

 5) I have consumed JSON service for sake of simplicity and Jackson Mapper inbuilt support in Spring framework.
 XML parsing is a bit heavy for this particular operation and since we dont need to validate the response and in my opinion, JAXB would have been an overkill for this application.
 I have used Jackson API for mapping the partial response (the one which we are interested in) from the web-service.<br />
 6) I have not built exception handling framework related to network errors and not written tests for the same. </br />
 7) I have used Mockito for mocking some MVC related stuff.
+8) I have used the following tools and technologies for this application:
+	OS: Linux Mint 14, Cinamon Edition
+	Maven version : 3.0.4
+	Tested On: Tomcat 7.0.2
+	Browser Used: Google Chrome 24.0
+	JDK: Version 1.7, update:10
+	Spring framework: Current Version (3.2.2)